MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 ```
 {: .language-bash}

 Replace `USERNAME` with the Owner's username.
+Remember that if you have a more complicated path to your Desktop (like OneDrive), you'll need to change this file path.

 The Collaborator can now make a change in their clone of the Owner's repository,
 exactly the same way as we've been doing before: